CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 ![Choosing repo for a new site in Netlify](./images/1-7-searching-for-site.png)

-Leave "Branch to deploy" as `master`.
-Under "Basic build settings", for the "Build command", enter `yarn build` just like we ran locally.
-Then enter `dist` for the Publish directory.
+Leave "Branch to deploy" as `main`.
+Under "Basic build settings", you should see "Build command" pre-populated with `yarn build`, and `dist/` for the "Publish directory".
+Netlify has automatically detected that we're using Vue CLI and entered the settings for us.
 This means that Netlify will run that command, then take the files in that directory and deploy them.

 ![Configuring Netlify build settings](./images/1-8-build-settings.png)

 That's all we need to configure, so click "Deploy site".

-You will be sent to the Overview page for your new site.
-In yellow you'll see "Site deploy in progress".
+You will be sent to the Site Overview page for your new site.
+In orange you'll see "Site deploy in progress".

 ![Netlify deploy in progress](./images/1-9-deploy-in-progress.png)

 Click "Site deploy in progress" and you'll be taken to the Deploys page.
-In a list at the bottom you'll see "Production: master@HEAD Building":
+In a list at the bottom you'll see "Production: main@HEAD Building":

 ![Netlify list of deployments](./images/1-10-deploy-list.png)

-Click "Production: master@HEAD Building".
+Click "Production: main@HEAD Building".
 You'll see a console log of output as the site is being built.
 Eventually you'll see "Site is live":

 ![Netlify site is live](./images/1-11-site-is-live.png)